roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Hinagiku could not quite understand what Lydia was saying.
-No, I understand, but cannot accept, this should be more truthful.
+No, I understand, but cannot accept—this should be more truthful.

-"Um, like I said, it seems Prico thought that she will be thrown away after you became _intime_ with Nagisa, Hinagiku."
+"Um, like I said, it seems Prico thought that she is thrown away after you became _intime_ with Nagisa, Hinagiku."

 Seated in a chair inside the library rest area, Lydia shrugged her shoulders slightly.
 Apropos, sitting next to Lydia, Yuuyami assumed so proper a posture as similar to a statue.

-"I, should throw Apricot away..."
+"I, had thrown Apricot away..."

 Sitting opposite, Hinagiku inclined her head upon a right hand.
-Prico bear no sign of that, at the time when we parted before Nagisa's house.
+Prico bore no sign of that, at the time when we parted before Nagisa's house.
 She was a usual, bright Prico.
 Or, did I overlook it?

-"Well, after that, although I explained Nagisa is obaa-chan, Prico couldn't understand," says Lydia.
+"Well, after that, although I explained that Nagisa is obaa-chan, Prico couldn't understand," says Lydia.
 "That's why Haru-chan taught her  the ageing process​ of humans, however Prico wasn't consent, saying 'Hina-tan should be able to, she has a wide scope!'"
 "...No-no-no," Hinagiku shook her head, "I like young girls.
 It's the other way around.
 If it's Yugi-yugi, she _is_ in a scope, however I have no intention of sleeping with present Nagisa."
 "Yugg-chan is in the scope," Yuuyami, who had been attentively​ observing the situation, unseals her lips.
 "Hinagiku-san is a beast or something?"
 "No?
 I just like pretty girls, okay?"